RobertWHurst/Navaros/Readme.md

   </a>
 </p>

-> Please note that Navaros is still in early development.
-Any and all feedback
-> and testing is greatly appreciated.
->
 > __If you encounter a bug please [report it][bug-report].__

-Navaros is a simple and fast HTTP router for Go.
-It's designed to be simple to use and get out of your way so you can focus on building awesome things.
+_Navaros is a simple and fast HTTP router for Go.
+It's designed to be simple to use and get out of your way so you can focus on building awesome things._

 ```go
 import (